AAKGH/DL_Classifier/README.md

-This is a ready to use production grade template for Deep Learning Project.
+This is a Deep Learning Based Classifier Model